Hieromon/AutoConnect/mkdocs/advancedusage.md

 void loop() {
   if (WiFi.status() == WL_CONNECTED) {
-    // Some sketck code for the connected scene is here.
+    // Some sketch code for the connected scene is here.
   }
   else {
     // Some sketch code for not connected scene is here.